mklepaczewski/permtester/readme.md

 issues.

 ## Examples of use case
 - configuration files stored in git repo.
-When you go `git pull` or `git checkout file.conf` ownership and permissions might change,
+When you do `git pull` or `git checkout file.conf` ownership and permissions might change.
+Also, `git clone` probably doesn't result in the right ownership / permissions.
 - someone runs an app as a different user (e.g. `root`), which results in some files having wrong permission / ownership,
 - some user had issues with permissions so they used `chmod -R 0777 .` Yay!